-Whether you were experimenting or cooking, the appeal of the microwave is its speed.
-There is no preheating-just press a button, and you're in business.
+The appeal of the microwave is its speed.
+There is no preheating-press a button, and you're in business.

-In many ways, answering an unscripted question is like using a microwave.
-You are given a question and have to respond spontaneously in seconds.
-Usually, you just start talking and hope a good answer pops out.
+Answering an unscripted question is much like using a microwave.
+You are given a question or have to respond spontaneously in seconds.
+Usually, you start talking and hope a good answer pops out.
 The problem is that we are poor judges of how long we talk.
 So, you often create an overcooked or meandering answer that's hard to follow.

-How do you make a spontaneous answer great?
-It comes down to structure and time constraints.
+But how do you make a spontaneous answer great?
+Structure and time constraints.